Profile

 Research interests

-I’m a research fellow on a four-year project funded by the Wellcome Trust entitled ‘From Feed the Birds to Do Not Feed the Animals’.
+I’m a research fellow on a project funded by the Wellcome Trust entitled ‘From Feed the Birds to Do Not Feed the Animals’.
 This is an interdisciplinary project involving cross-disciplinary and trans-institutional collaborations.

 Together we are investigating the human proclivity to feed animals and the consequences of this for the animals, the environment and the humans themselves.